 Message from the President

-Welcome to Mount Marty College!
-For 80 years, we’ve focused on preparing students for a contemporary world of work, service to the human community, and personal growth.
+Welcome to Mount Marty University!
+For over 80 years, we’ve focused on preparing students for a contemporary world of work, service to the human community, and personal growth.

 It is often said that education is not the filling of a pail but the lighting of a fire.
-I hope you’ll “light your fire” with us at Mount Marty College.
+I hope you’ll “light your fire” with us at Mount Marty University.

 — Marc Long

-Mounty Marty College’s 11th president, Marcus Long, assumed office on July 15, 2015, capping a two-decade higher education career at three universities.
-During his time at Mount Marty, he has led efforts to increase enrollment, foster growth and visibility across the entire college, focus on relationships with key partners, and implement Benedictine leadership programs and management principles across the college and beyond.
+Mounty Marty University's 11th president, Marcus Long, assumed office on July 15, 2015, capping a two-decade higher education career at three universities.
+During his time at Mount Marty, he has led efforts to increase enrollment, foster growth and visibility across the entire college, focus on relationships with key partners, and implement Benedictine leadership programs and management principles across the university and beyond.
 In 2019, Long was elected chair of the Association of Benedictine Colleges and Universities, an organization of 13 Catholic, Benedictine universities in the United States and Canada.
-He also serves as vice chair of the Great Plains Athletic Conference’s Council of Presidents and will become chair in 2021.
+He also serves as vice-chair of the Great Plains Athletic Conference’s Council of Presidents and will become chair in 2021.

 Prior to joining Mount Marty, Long served as a senior executive at St. Louis College of Pharmacy, one of the largest and oldest colleges of pharmacy in America, located within the Washington University Medical Center in St. Louis.
 Between 2007 and 2015, Long served as vice president for marketing and communications, chief of staff to the president, and vice president for administration.
 During his time in St. Louis, he also taught political science classes, maintained a health policy research program, and assisted Franciscans International with public policy work at the United Nations.
 Before moving to St. Louis, Long was a member of the communications leadership team at the University of Missouri, ultimately becoming director of university affairs with responsibility for university-wide marketing programs.